ibm-cloud-docs/cephaas/go.md

 {: codeblock}

-## Before You Begin using code examples
+## Before you begin using code examples
 {: #go-examples-prereqs}

 The following items are necessary to create or modify volume or host details: